kluctl/kluctl/docs/commands.md

 <!-- BEGIN SECTION "render" "Misc arguments" true -->
 ```
   Misc arguments:
+    --render-output-dir DIRECTORY
-    --output-dir DIRECTORY        Specified the target directory to render the project into.
-If omitted, a random
+                                  Specifies the target directory to render the project into.
+If omitted, atemporary
-                                  temporary directory is created and printed to stdout.
+                                  directory is used.
     --output-images FILE          Also output images list to given FILE.
 This output the same result as from the list-
                                   images command.
     --offline                     Go offline, meaning that kubernetes and registries are not asked for image versions